Sephus Purcell: And maybe it's what we want, too.

 - Also when Hickey, one of the Baldwin-Felts agents, describes how coldly and methodically he killed Germans in World War I in order to scare the young Danny Radnor.
 Although this killing wasn't done in a particularly "badass" (brave) fashion, it was done in a rather scary, psychopathic manner.

-- Badass Pacifist: Kenehan mentions encountering these while he was in Fort Leavenworth military prison during World War One, after he sees Few Clothes carrying a gun.
-They were Hutterite (similar to the Amish-Kenehan calls them Mennonites mistakenly) conscientious objectors and refused to cut their beards or wear clothes with buttons when they got into prison, as this was, along with bearing arms, against their religion.
-The guards punished them by handcuffing them to the cell bars for eight hours a day, but even though it made the cuffs cut into their wrists, causing wounds, then eventually gangrene, they never broke, and kept tearing off the buttons with their teeth.
+- Badass Pacifist: Kenehan mentions encountering these while he was in Fort Leavenworth military prison during World War I, after he sees Few Clothes carrying a gun.
+They were Hutterite (similar to the Amish—Kenehan calls them Mennonites here mistakenly) conscientious objectors and refused to cut their beards or wear clothes with buttons when they got into prison, as this was, along with bearing arms, against their religion.
+The guards then punished them by handcuffing them to the cell bars for eight hours a day, but even though it made the cuffs cut into their wrists, causing wounds, then eventually gangrene, they never broke, and kept tearing off the buttons with their teeth.
 He says he's never seen any braver men, and they were there because they refused to use violence.
+Truth in Television—two Hutterite brothers died there from mistreatment, while many more (from the Hutterites and other groups) suffered as a result of their imprisonment.

 - Cold-Blooded Torture: What Kenehan describes the Hutterite conscientious objectors suffering while in Fort Leavenworth, and later a company man does to a 14-year old boy caught stealing coal.